bckwon/bckwon.github.io-hugo/content/publication/vlat.md

 [header]
-  caption = "12 visualizations used to assess visualization literacy in the paper" image = "vlat_teaser.png" video_caption = "This video introduces our motivation and method to develope a standardized test instrument for visualization literacy."
+  caption = "12 visualizations used to assess visualization literacy in the paper" image = "vlat_teaser.png" video_caption = "This short video introduces our motivation and method to develop a standardized test instrument for visualization literacy."

 +++